Ervebo (rVSV-ZEBOV) Ebola Vaccine Description

 There are no adequate and well-controlled studies of Ervebo in pregnant women.
 Human data available from clinical trials with Ervebo are insufficient to establish the presence or absence of vaccine-associated risk during pregnancy.
 The decision to vaccinate a pregnant woman should consider the woman’s risk of exposure to Zaire ebolavirus.

-The ICG manages the Ebola vaccine's global stockpile, which was created as an additional tool to help control Ebola outbreaks.
+The ICG manages the Ebola vaccine's global stockpile, created as an additional tool to help control Ebola outbreaks.
 As Ebola outbreaks are relatively rare and unpredictable in nature, and due to limited vaccine quantities, the current Ervebo vaccine is reserved for outbreak response to protect people at the highest risk of contracting Ebola – including health care and frontline workers in an outbreak – under a ring vaccination strategy.
 An initial 6,890 doses will be made available on a priority basis for outbreak response starting 12 January 2021.

 The ICG is working with partners and stakeholders to use the Ervebo outbreak response vaccine in the context of an integrated Ebola outbreak response strategy based around early detection, contact tracing, case management, infection prevention and control measures, safe and dignified burials, and raising awareness among the affected communities.